 Recent success: Maile Hirota represented An Na Peng in her successful Presidential Pardon.
 President Barack Obama granted seventeen pardons on March 1, 2013, one of them to Honolulu resident and Hirota & Associates client, An Na Peng.
 Ms. Peng legally immigrated from China and sought the pardon as a last resort while she fought deportation for 17 years.
 If she had not won her case at the 9th Circuit Court of Appeals, the Presidential pardon would have been her only hope.
 The presidential pardon granted to An Na Peng is the first immigration-related pardon in more than a decade.

-Ms. Hirota has been selected by her peers to be included in the 20th Edition of The Best Lawyers in America for 2014 in the practice area of Immigration Law.
+Ms. Hirota has been selected by her peers to be included in The Best Lawyers in America for 2017 in the practice area of Immigration Law.
 Inclusion in Best Lawyers is based on a rigorous peer-review survey comprising confidential evaluations by top attorneys.
 Because no fee or purchase is required, being listed in Best Lawyers is considered a singular honor.